TAO71-AI/I4.0/README.md

-# TAO I4.0
+# TAO71 I4.0
 ## What is this?
-TAO I4.0 is an AI created by TAO71 in C# and Python.
-It uses GPT4All, Transformers, Tensorflow and OpenAI's ChatGPT (API key required).
+TAO71 I4.0 is an AI created by TAO71 in C# and Python.
+It uses GPT4All, Hugging Face Transformers, Hugging Face Diffusers, Tensorflow and OpenAI's ChatGPT (API key required).

 ## If I don't want a plugin, can I remove it?
 Yes, you can remove every plugin of the AI and you will not need to fix bugs in the AI code.